-The Parks (1967) estimator was designed as an efficient estimator for systems of equations with both serially and contemporaneously correlated disturbances.
-Such models include the SUR model and associated restricted forms, such as time-series, cross-section/panel data models.
+Parks (1967) Feasible Generalized Least Squares (FGLS) estimator was designed as an efficient estimator for systems of equations with both serially and contemporaneously correlated disturbances.1 Such models include the SUR model and associated restricted forms, such as time-series, cross-section/panel data models.
 Its superior efficiency is well established (Kmenta and Gilbert, 1970; Guilkey and Schmidt, 1973; Messemer, 2003; Chen et al., 2010; Moundigbaye et al., 2018).
-It has been widely used and is available in many econometric software packages including RATS, SHAZAM, SAS, and Stata.
+It has been widely used and is available in many econometric software packages including RATS, SHAZAM, SAS, and Stata.2

-Kmenta and Gilbert (1970) were the first to note that Parks's estimated standard errors, while consistent, can be substantially biased in finite samples.
-More recently, Beck and Katz (1995) documented that the estimated standard errors for the Parks estimator have severe downward bias when the time dimension is small relative to the number of cross-sections.
-To address this deficiency, they recommend using a Prais-Winsten estimator with corresponding "panel-corrected standard errors" (PCSE).
+Kmenta and Gilbert (1970) were the first to note that the estimated standard errors from FGLS(Parks), while consistent, can be substantially biased in finite samples.
+More recently, Beck and Katz (1995) documented that the estimated standard errors for the FGLS(Parks) estimator have severe downward bias when the time dimension is small relative to the number of cross-sections.3 To address this deficiency, they recommend using a Prais-Winsten estimator with corresponding "panel-corrected standard errors" (PCSE).

-This approach has been widely adopted, as evidenced by more than 2,400 Web of Science citations.
+This approach has been widely adopted, as evidenced by more than 6,600 Google Scholar citations.
 It remains a popular estimation choice.
-Despite being more than twenty years old, the number of annual citations received by Beck and Katz (1995) continues to increase over time.
-While the PCSE approach generally involves less size distortion than Parks with asymptotic standard errors, it does not eliminate it (cf. Reed and Webb, 2010).
-This paper demonstrates that the combined use of the Parks estimator with bootstrapping constitutes an approach that is superior to the PCSE approach in both estimator efficiency and inference accuracy.
+While the PCSE approach generally involves less size distortion than FGLS(Parks) with asymptotic standard errors, it does not eliminate it (cf. Reed and Webb, 2010).
+This paper demonstrates that the combined use of the FGLS(Parks) estimator with bootstrapping constitutes an approach that is superior to the PCSE approach in both estimator efficiency and inference accuracy.4